 FLIR notes: Only the servers (1 per 250 channels), by default we use 19" rack mount 1U model.
 In case of legacy cameras (existing video equipment/installed) to be added, we require detector rack = 19" rack mount 3U per 8 channels.
 If applicable, how is storage and periodic purging of video handled?
-Researcher notes from demonstration:

-Not discussed during the demonstration.

-FLIR notes:

-• We allocate x GB of storage FIFO principle and/or storage max duration.
+Researcher notes from demonstration: Not discussed during the demonstration.
+FLIR notes: We allocate x GB of storage FIFO principle and/or storage max duration.
 Calibration (Need #37-39) Describe how the system is pre-calibrated by the vendor prior to agency deployment, any ongoing calibration needs, and self-calibration capabilities.
-Researcher notes from demonstration: Not discussed during the demonstration.

-FLIR notes:

-• Calibration is done during commissioning as part of the start-up.

-Health Describe how the product monitors the operability of its components and field equipment.

-Monitoring Researcher notes from demonstration:

-(Need #41) FLIR technical and health monitoring includes:

-No video present

-Reboot of sensor

-Configuration speed

-o Camera movement

-• Communication error

-Image quality monitoring

-Device temperature monitoring

-FLIR notes:

-Nothing additional.

-Use by Transportation Agencies / Case Studies

-tation agencies (and contacts if available) that currently use your AID product.
-Provide web lies or other documentation featuring agency use of the product.

-otes from demonstration:

-32 states/provinces use FLIR for AID including Arizona and Florida.

-FLIR notes:

-AID also being used in VA.

-Other Product Highlights

-Describe any additional product highlights if not previously noted.

-Researcher notes from demonstration:

-re 3 different cameras with different capabilities used for AID.
-All FLIR AID systems are fixed

-and do not perform AID functionality with Pan/Tilt/Zoom.

-igh-definition (visual) camera

-0 o Thermal camera
+Researcher notes from demonstration: • Not discussed during the demonstration.
+FLIR notes: • Calibration is done during commissioning as part of the start-up.
+Health Monitoring (Need #41) Describe how the product monitors the operability of its components and field equipment.
+Researcher notes from demonstration: • FLIR technical and health monitoring includes: • No video present • Reboot of sensor • Configuration speed • Camera movement • Communication error • Image quality monitoring • Device temperature monitoring FLIR notes: • Nothing additional.
+Use by Transportation Agencies / Case Studies List the transport links to case stud Researcher no 32 states FLIR notes: AID also tation agencies (and contacts if available) that currently use your AID product.
+Provide web lies or other documentation featuring agency use of the product. otes from demonstration: s/provinces use FLIR for AID including Arizona and Florida.
+Other Product Highlights Describe any add Researcher no • There a mount a • Hi • Th litional product highlights if not previously noted. otes from demonstration: re 3 different cameras with different capabilities used for AID.
+All FLIR AID systems are fixed and do not perform AID functionality with Pan/Tilt/Zoom. igh-definition (visual) camera mermal camera